PrincetonUniversity/hpc_beginning_workshop/03_parallel_programming_primer/README.md

 ### Serial Programming

-Serial programming is the default way of running code.
-It involves running each section of code sequentially, and only one piece of code can be processed at a time.
+Serial programming is the default method of code execution.
+Serial code is run sequentially; meaning, only one instruction is processed at a time.

 ![Older CPUs](https://hpc.llnl.gov/sites/default/files/serialProblem.gif)

 ### Parallel Programming

-Parallel programming involves breaking up code into pieces that can run simultaneously.
+Parallel programming involves breaking up code into smaller tsks or chunks that can run simultaneously.

 ![Modern CPUs](https://hpc.llnl.gov/sites/default/files/parallelProblem.gif)